Venezuela

 Latin America and the Caribbean

-Venezuela is richly endowed with natural resources, most notably its vast petroleum reserves, which rank among the largest in the world.
-However, the country faces significant environmental challenges, particularly from climate change.
-Rising temperatures and shifting precipitation patterns have already disrupted agricultural cycles, threatening food security.
+Rising temperatures and shifting precipitation patterns have already disrupted agricultural cycles in Venezuela, threatening food security.
 Moreover, increased instances of droughts and floods have strained water resources, impacting both urban centres and rural communities.
 The country’s extensive coastal areas are also vulnerable to sea-level rise, posing risks to critical infrastructure and biodiversity hotspots.

 As a signatory to the Paris Agreement, Venezuela has committed to contributing to global efforts to limit temperature rise to well below 2°C above pre-industrial levels, with an aspirational target of 1.5°C. In 2021, the country updated its NDC, pledging a 20% reduction in CO₂ emissions by 2030.
 These targets are integrated into Venezuela’s broader national development plan, which emphasizes environmental protection and sustainable development.